I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 #3: DIY Wooden Dog Crate with Metal Bar Panels (The One That Actually Looks Good in Your Living Room)

-Okay, so you know that moment when your golden retriever decides the corner of the room is basically her personal chaos zone?
-Fur everywhere, toys scattered, and that plastic crate just screaming “I do not belong here.”
-Girl, I felt that so hard when my cousin had the same situation with her lab.
+Perhaps you have experienced this with your golden retriever.
+She decides the corner of the room is her chaos zone.
+There is fur everywhere, toys scattered all over, and the plastic crate is screaming “I do not belong here”.
+That is how I felt when my cousin was experiencing the same situation with her lab.

 This build is exactly what you need.